 There are many antibiotics available that are used as anti-diarrhoeal drug, but these drugs sometimes show some adverse effects and microorganisms are tends to develop resistance towards them5.

 In these conditions, medicinal plants appear as an alternative and available health care solution in the management of diarrhoea.
-The roles of plants in maintaining human health is well documented.
+The roles of plants in maintaining human health are well documented.
 Many plant species have been screened for substances with therapeutic activity.
 For the treatment of diarrhoea, medicinal plants are a potential source of antidiarrhoeal drugs

-Bombax buonopozense P. beauv.
+Bombax buonopozense P. Beauv.
 (Bombacacea) is a tropical tree that grows up to 40 meters in height with large buttress roots that can spread six meters.
 It is native primarily in West Africa where it is found in rainforests of Sierra Leone in the northwest, east Gabon6.

 It has common vernacular names in different languages such as Vabga (Dagbani) and Kurya (Hausa) and different parts are used for different purposes.